-Residency education in internal medicine-pediatrics encompasses integrative training in internal medicine and pediatrics.
-The combined training allows development of a physician knowledgeable in the full spectrum of human development, from newborns to the aged.
-It includes the study and practice of health promotion, disease prevention, diagnosis, care, and treatment of infants, children, adolescents, men, and women.
-The scientific model of problem solving and evidence-based decision making with a commitment to lifelong learning and an attitude of caring derived from humanistic and professional values is integral to the specialty.
-The combined internal medicine-pediatrics program prepares graduates to provide health care in a broad spectrum of practice that includes primary and subspecialty care and ambulatory and hospital-based care, with additional subspecialty training in urban, rural, and global settings.
+Residency education in internal medicine-pediatrics encompasses integrative education and training in both internal medicine and pediatrics.
+The combined program allows for the development of a physician knowledgeable in the full spectrum of human development, from newborns to the aged.
+It includes the study and practice of health promotion, disease prevention, diagnosis, care, and treatment of infants, children, adolescents, and adults.
+The Combined Internal Medicine - Pediatrics ©2025 Accreditation Council for Graduate Medical Education (ACGME)

+scientific model of problem solving and evidence-based decision making with a commitment to lifelong learning and an attitude of caring derived from humanistic and professional values is integral to the specialty.
+A combined internal medicine-pediatrics program prepares graduates to provide health care in a broad spectrum of practice that includes primary and subspecialty care, as well as ambulatory and hospital-based care, with additional subspecialty education and training in urban, rural, and global settings.